Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Angina is a painful or tight feeling in or near the chest.
-It can occur if the heart muscle isn’t getting enough oxygen-rich blood.
-There are two kinds of angina: stable and unstable.
-Stable angina occurs at predictable times and can often be managed.
 Unstable angina does not occur at predictable times.
-Nor does it respond to the usual forms of treatment for angina.
-It is a warning that a heart attack, also known as acute myocardial infarction, or AMI, is possible in the near future.
+And it may not respond to the usual forms of treatment.
+It is a warning that a heart attack (acute myocardial infarction) is possible in the near future.
 For this reason, it should be treated right away.
 This sheet tells you more about unstable angina.
-If you have questions, be sure to ask your doctor.
+If you have questions, be sure to ask your healthcare provider.

-The heart is a muscle.
-It gets oxygen from the blood provided through the coronary arteries.
+Your heart is a muscle.
+It gets oxygen from the blood sent through the coronary arteries.
 Coronary artery disease (CAD) occurs when fatty material (plaque) builds up within your artery walls.
 Plaque irritates (inflames) the artery wall.
-The buildup of plaque can reduce blood flow to the heart.
-As a result, the heart can’t get enough oxygen.
-This causes the chest pain of angina.
+The buildup of plaque can reduce blood flow to your heart.
+This reduces the amount of oxygen your heart gets.
+The lower amount of oxygen can cause the chest pain of angina.
 Other symptoms of angina include lightheadedness, shortness of breath, nausea, abdominal pain, or unexplained sweating.

 Stable angina.
 This type of angina occurs most often during exercise or times of stress.
-Stable angina often goes away when you rest or take nitroglycerin.
+Stable angina goes away when you rest or take nitroglycerin.
 This is a medicine that allows the heart muscle to relax.
 It helps increase blood flow through your arteries.

 Unstable angina.
-This type of angina is caused when a piece of plaque ruptures or breaks off.
-A blood clot can form at the site of the rupture, which reduces blood flow even further.
-Unstable angina is described as chest pain that occurs even at rest.
-You may also be diagnosed with unstable angina if you have stable angina that becomes more severe, lasts longer, or that is not relieved by rest or medication.
+This type of angina is caused when a piece of plaque breaks off (ruptures).
+A blood clot can form at the site of the rupture.
+The clot reduces blood flow even more.
+Unstable angina is described as chest pain that occurs unpredictably even at rest.
+You may also be diagnosed with unstable angina if you have stable angina that becomes more severe, lasts longer, or that is not relieved by rest or medicine.

 Unstable and stable angina have the same symptoms.
-But with unstable angina, the symptoms are more severe and last longer.
+With unstable angina, the symptoms are more severe and last longer.
 Symptoms include:

 Discomfort, aching, heaviness, tightness, squeezing, or pressure.
-You may feel this in the chest or back.
-You may also feel it in your arm, shoulder, neck, or jaw.
+You may feel this in your chest or back.
+You may also feel it in your arm, shoulder, neck, jaw, or upper abdomen.

 Feeling more tired than usual for no clear reason